-Expat retirees should plan ahead for emergency medical costs, even if significantly lower than in the US.
-While a local insurance program can cover immediate care, a global health insurance plan can offer more robust care which, as a retiree, you need.
+Expat retirees should plan ahead for emergency medical costs, even if they are significantly lower than in the US.
+While a local insurance program can cover immediate care, a global health insurance plan can offer more robust care, which, as a retiree, you need.

 3. Private healthcare insurance in Mexico

 Many private healthcare facilities in Mexico have a reputation for excellent standards.

 In fact, American patients often schedule surgeries or dental procedures at the top Mexican hospitals as the cost for healthcare tends to be lower than in the US.

 As a general rule, you can expect your medical bill for private healthcare to be approximately 50% lower than in the US.